 As a member of the Antiquarian Booksellers’ Association of America (in addition to being a member of other committees and boards), Heather wants to change the way people think about collecting, especially women.
 To further encourage women in the book collecting industry, Heather has set up the Honey & Wax Book Collecting Prize.
 This is an award of $1000 for an outstanding book collection conceived and built by a young woman.

 Heather came up with the name Honey & Wax after coming across a 19th-century grammar book that had the line “Use book as bees use flowers” and she connected with that idea; that’s how she feels about reading.
 To Heather, the concept of reading includes cross-pollination and sharing ideas, and should be about activity and teamwork.
 Then, when thinking through how bees use flowers, they do so to make honey and wax!

 When it came to the practicalities of running a business, Heather spent the first few years working out of her apartment, while having a less robust membership at BCL which allowed her to have her mail shipped to the space.
 She didn’t want to risk having rare, expensive books delivered to her home address.
-Eventually, she moved into an office because she outgrew her apartment.
+Eventually, she moved into an office here at our coworking space because she outgrew her apartment.
 Heather mentions that she had books everywhere at home and wanted a clear division between work and home.
 7 years later, Heather is still here and has received all of her packages!